phaag/nfdump/README.md

 Binary data files can optionally be compressed by using either LZO1X-1, LZ4, ZSTD or bzip2 compression LZO is fastest but less efficient, LZ4 and ZSTD are fast and pretty efficient and bzip2 is slow but efficient.

-By default LZO and LZ4 embedded without external dependancies.
+By default LZO and LZ4 embedded without external dependencies.
 Bzip2 and ZSTD are optional libraries, which are automatically added, if they are found while configuring and compiling.

 The standard **configure** process checks for the installed libraries lz4, bz2 and zstd and enables them if they are found.
 **configure** understands the following options: